whisthq/whist/main-webserver/README.md

 ### Build/Run in Docker

-To build the docker image
-`docker build -t vm-webserver`

-Required environment variables
-HEROKU_API_KEY=<heroku-api-key>

-You can store all docker env variables in a file such as `.envdocker` Then run docker with
+To build the Docker image, run: `docker build -t vm-webserver`.
+You will require the Heroku API key as an environment variable, `HEROKU_API_KEY=<heroku-api-key>`.
+You can store all Docker environment variables in a file such as `.envdocker`, to save yourself time between runs.
+You can then run Docker with:

 `docker run --env-file .envdocker -t vm-webserver:latest`

-Or run docker like
+or

 `docker run --env HEROKU_API_KEY=<heroku-api-key> -t vm-webserver:latest`

 ### Run on Heroku